Intout/Swift-Calculator/README.md

 Only missig thinks are Home screen Haptic Touch feedback and swipe to delete last entered input on-display.

-Code is based on iOS 12, it has not SwiftUI implementation.
+Code is developed on iOS 12, it has not got SwiftUI implementation.